Wanna give your blog and your SEO a boost? Something straightforward to do, so easy in fact you’ll wonder why you haven’t thought of it before.

 And considering their audience are the folks you want to reach… You better start developing your users’ typical persona from those questions, and you better start working on those FAQ pages pronto, and the first step is to record the questions PAA gives you in a nice little spreadsheet.

 This great tool is question extractor par excellence.
 Simply pop your target keyword and watch it do its magic.

 How to get FAQ Pages on Your Site (2 Ways)

 There are two simple ways to get FAQ pages rocking on your site.
-First is a simple manual approach; second is a, still simple, plugin approach.
+The first is a simple manual approach; the second is a, still simple, plugin approach.